 The Leadership Certificate will develop your leadership, management, and supervisory skills to prepare you for the organizational challenges of tomorrow and enhance your career progression.
-Designed to be completed within one year completely on-line, this certificate will prepare current or aspiring leaders in any profession or organization who are determined to develop their leadership potential to the fullest.
-You will gain both practical and strategic knowledge to inspire, challenge, reward, and mentor today's diverse workforce.
+Designed to be completed within one year completely on-line, this

 The leadership certificate will improve your knowledge of group dynamics, communication, management theories, conflict resolution, and external and internal structures and requirements that will immediately impact your skills in the workplace.
 The Leadership certificate may be pursued by those seeking an associates or bachelor education, as well as students seeking a stand-alone certificate showing knowledge in management and leadership.